 One of the reasons why I try to disconnect from technology (and sometimes people) is because I feel like all this constant communication and constant updates dull our experiences when we interact with each other.

 When we have the ability to text each other all day and we see constant status updates from social media, what do we really have left over to say to each other when we meet in person?
 I already know about your day so there’s nothing new.

-I find that taking time to clear my mind and be in silence helps create a richer experience for people.
+I find that taking the time to clear your mind and be in silence helps create a richer experience for people.
 If we take ourselves out of the constant communication loop, we can have meaningful discussions rather than the superficial status update or brief text.

 Making time to clear your mind to manage mental clutter and reduce noise takes a multifaceted approach: reduce clutter, integrating organization methods, and finding relaxing environments.

 Give these approaches the next time you’re feeling overwhelmed or your mind is full of distraction.
 Doing this take patience, so take your time with this to achieve maximum benefit.